 In which the author includes a very extensive list of UFO reports, from 1868 to 1968.
 Of great interest for the serious researcher.
 A nice catalog for the reader, it reinforces the idea that these incidents are not isolated cases of “wackos” getting lost in the night.
 It would seem that there is a solid reality behind these reports.

-Well, I have to say that although this doesn’t seem like an illogical idea once you meditate upon it, the truth is that it had never occured to me to try connecting the reports of modern alien abductions with old reports of european fairies, or with religious experiences such as the one that took place in Fatima.
+Well, I have to say that although this doesn’t seem like an illogical idea once you meditate upon it, the truth is that it had never occurred to me to try connecting the reports of modern alien abductions with old reports of European fairies, or with religious experiences such as the one that took place in Fatima.
 When you start paying attention to the small details, it turns out that there are more things in common than one would expect.
 It seems very much likely that all these incidents are part of the same category of experiences, owing their origin to the same source.
 What is this source?
 That is the part that is not yet understood by us.
 Is it noise, or is it purposeful?
 What is talking to us, what is reaching from the other side?

 My personal interest would be: how can we establish some reliable channel of communication?
-Or, can we contact these entities willingly, if they truely exist?
+Or, can we contact these entities willingly, if they truly exist?
 Would it be wise?
 Can we talk to them, and have them explain to us more things about our universe?
 Can we obtain knowledge to build a better world?

-John Keel is the author of the now famous Mothman Prophecies, a book in which I first realized that there are very strange things taking place in our world.
-If only half of what Keel writes about is true, then it seems we are and have been visited by alien entities for an unclear purpose, entities whose reality, purpose and modus operandi go against everything we would consider rational.
+John Keel is the author of the now-famous Mothman Prophecies, a book in which I first realized that there are very strange things taking place in our world.
+If only half of what Keel writes about is true, then it seems we are and have been visited by alien entities for an unclear purpose, entities whose reality, purpose, and modus operandi go against everything we would consider rational.

 In the beginning, there was nothing.
 The spirit of god floated above the waters.

 And then, Charles Fort wrote his Book of the Damned.
-Thousands of people across the world read about mysterious objects that fell from the sky, lights that accompanied volcanic activity, and appearance of creatures that belonged in old mythological folklore, not in our highways and mountain deserts.
+Thousands of people across the world read about mysterious objects that fell from the sky, lights that accompanied volcanic activity, and the appearance of creatures that belonged in old mythological folklore, not in our highways and mountain deserts.

 Ok, so here we have a clear example of how limited our understanding of the universe really is.
 If we only believed what we can see with our eyes, we would not know about x rays, infrared, radio signals…what other things can we not perceive from our human perspective?
 What is our brain really capable of, what is our collective brain network capable of?